Mad-ness/ssh-tests/README.md

 ## Contents
 The tool includes an executable program written on Python and a set of tests written on declarative manner.
 YAML syntax is used.

+## Installation

+The program has some dependecies and they might have been already installed, if no there is a list what you need:
+- paramiko
+- argparse
+- jinja2
+- yaml

+### Option 1
+The sources are supplied with Pipfile and Pipfile.lock.
+To instal required dependencies automaticall:
+- install **pipenv** tool first (ex., pip2 install pipenv)
+- run **pip install**
+- run pipenv shell **pipenv shell**
+- run the **test_launcher.py** passing to it needed arguments as a normal python script

+### Option 2
+- install required dependecies on your own using, your package manager like brew, apt, yum, pip, easy_instal.
+- run the **test_launcher.py** as a normal python program

 ## Program

 Main program file is **test_launcher.py**.